githubtraining/write-javascript-actions-template/README.md

-# write-javascript-actions-template
+# writing-javascript-actions-template
-The template repository for the Write JavaScript Actions course on Learning Lab.
+The template repository for the GitHub Actions: Writing JavaScript Actions course on Learning Lab.